 - Building a website takes a lot of time and effort before you start getting any ROI.
 If you buy a website, you start getting returns the very next day.

 - I will say this, there is a time, where I would pick building a new website from scratch.
-Sometimes, you want to get into a certain niche, and you have a limited budget, but you can’t find a website that’s for sale.
+Sometimes, you want to get into a certain niche, or you have a limited budget, but you can’t find a website that’s for sale.
 Months go by, and no one is selling.
-Then it could be a good idea to just build a website, and get into that hot niche you are craving.
+Then it could be a good idea to just build a website, and get into that hot niche you are craving, and do it fast.

 - Naturally, if you don’t have any money to invest, then you have to build a website from scratch.
 That’s where you should start.
 Besides, it will be a great learning experience later when you are managing your websites.